El Niño-Southern Oscillation

 Overview

 The El Niño-Southern Oscillation is a climate pattern characterized by changes in sea surface temperatures and overhead winds in the central and eastern tropical Pacific Ocean.
-The ENSO, which lasts two to seven years, cycles between phases of warming and weaker winds (El Niño), cooling and stronger winds (La Niña), and roughly average temperatures and winds (ENSO-neutral).
+ENSO, which lasts two to seven years, cycles between phases of warming and weaker winds (El Niño), cooling and stronger winds (La Niña), and roughly average temperatures and winds (ENSO-neutral).
 By altering how thermal energy and moisture are redistributed across the world's largest ocean, ENSO shifts jet streams, affecting global temperatures and precipitation.

 1440 Findings